It's Alright (East 17 song)

-"It's Alright" is a song by English boy band East 17, released in November 1993 as the sixth and last single from their debut album, Walthamstow (1993).
-The single version, labelled the "Guvnor mix", begins with a slow ballad-like intro for the first minute, before converting to the dance sound for the rest of the track.
-It reached number three on the UK Singles Chart and became a number-one hit in Australia, France, Ireland, Israel, and Switzerland.
+"It's Alright" is a song by English boy band East 17, released in November 1993 by London Records as the sixth and last single from their debut album, Walthamstow (1993).
+The song was written by band member Tony Mortimer, and produced by Phil Harding, Ian Curnow, Richard Stannard and Neil James Stainton.
+The single version, labelled the "Guvnor mix", begins with a slow ballad-like intro for the first minute, before converting to the techno-house sound for the rest of the track.

+"It's Alright" became a worldwide hit, reaching number three on the UK Singles Chart and topping the charts of Australia, France, Ireland, Israel, and Switzerland.
+The accompanying music video was directed by Chris Clunn and Lawrence Watson, depicting the band performing onstage.
 In 2011, English singer and songwriter Kim Wilde recorded a cover of the song for her 12th album, Snapshots (2011), which charted in Germany.